 The Trustee will be reliant on the information presented by the investment managers and their investment advisors regarding the extent to which an investment manager allows for ESG factors in making their investment decisions.
-An investment manager's excellence in this area may but does not have to take precedence over other factors, including (but not limited to) historical performance or fees.
+Furthermore, an investment manager's excellence in this area will not necessarily take precedence over other factors, including (but not limited to) historical performance or fees.